‘Justice League’: Darkseid Rumored To Appear In DCEU Movie

 — Justice League News (@JusticeLeagueN1) January 9, 2017

-Stepphenwolf was also mentioned to have been teased in the deleted portion of Batman v.
+Steppenwolf was also mentioned to have been teased in the deleted portion of Batman v.
 Superman via some kind of access by Lex Luthor while he was in the chamber of the Kryptonian ship.

 It also appears that Luthor knows something out in the big blackness of space that something may be on its way.
 Perhaps he’ll be in the pockets of these bad guys?